How Much Does it Cost to Unblock a Drain?

 A thorough inspection of your pipes will allow the tradesperson to pinpoint the blockage or determine who is liable for the unblocking, whether you, a neighbour or the local utilities provider.

-An average CCTV drain survey will cost between £90 and £200.
-A full CCTV drain survey with a report will cost you between £200 and £350.
+- A full CCTV drain survey with a report costs between £200 and £350.

 The cost of the survey will be determined by the type of survey requested, the condition and size of the drainage system, the ease of access, and your location in the United Kingdom.